hannah-sun/while-modularity-analysis/plugin/README.md

 # WHILE Transpiler Plugin

-Plugin for WHILE transpiler that finds linked segments of code in WHILE source code.
+Plugin for WHILE transpiler that finds snippets of code that are logically connected.